Meiomap/TrioAnalysis/README.md

 # TrioAnalysis
-pipeline for detection of UPD and mosaicism in offspring with parental support
+Pipeline for detection of UPD and mosaicism in offspring with parental support.
+Input data available upon request.

 ## Prerequisities for the Python scripts